atocchi/ExpressJest/README.md

 ### notes:

-* app and server are seperate to allow for testing with super-test
+* app and server are separated to allow for testing with super-test
 * I went very heavy on the logging, I did this to try to show my flow and thought process, it can make the tests a pain to read and for that I apologize
 * this repository has been dockerized @ dockerhub, use the folling command to pull ``` docker pull atocchi/smarttest:latest```
 * docker file runs with ```docker run -it --rm -p 3000:3000 smarttest```

-## TODO
-+ add proper carriage returns in missing areas